CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/terraform-template-box.md

         * Variables available on Amazon: `${var.provider_aws_region}`

 **Note:** As you’re authoring, it’s important to check that the template is valid.
 While Cloud Application Manager validates the correctness of format and the template syntax correctness, we can’t know whether resources specified are available in the provider used or whether property values of a resource are valid.
 For that level of checking, it’s best to test launch the Terraform box instance from Cloud Application Manager and refine the template in real-time.

+### Auto-register compute instances into Managed Services Anywhere Enabled Providers

+If you are deploying an Terraform template box into a Managed Services Anywhere enabled provider, all the created compute instances (VMs and VM ScaleSets) will be automatically registered and linked with the Terraform instance that deployed them.
+In these registered instances, not all lifecycle actions will be allowed, since for the rest of them you will need to act on the parent Terraform instance for the dependant linked instances to be updated.

+For more information, please refer to [Managed Providers](../Managed Services/getting-started-with-cam-enable-managed-provider.md)

 ### Update a Terraform configuration in Real-Time